Jean-Carlo89/MyWallet-Front/README.md

 1. Clone this repository
 2. Clone the back-end repository at https://github.com/Jean-Carlo89/MyWallet-Backend
 3. Follow instructions to run back-end at https://github.com/Jean-Carlo89/MyWallet-Backend
+4. create a .env with the backend endpoint like shown in .env.example
-4. Install dependencies
+5. Install dependencies

    ### `npm i`

-5. create a .env with your back-end url like in .env.example
+6. create a .env with your back-end url like in .env.example
-6. Run the front-end with
+7. Run the front-end with

    ### `npm start`

-7. open
+8. open
  http://localhost:3000 on your browser